 By now, you've figured out that your toddler wants to explore and investigate the world.
 Toddlers are naturally curious, so it's wise to eliminate temptations whenever possible.
-That means items like TVs, phones, and video equipment should be kept out of reach, as well as choking hazards like jewelry, buttons, and small items that kids can put in their mouths.
+That means keeping things like TVs, phones, and electronics out of reach.
+Also beware of choking hazards like jewelry, buttons, and small items that kids can put in their mouths.

-And always keep cleaning supplies and medications stored safely away where kids can't get to them.
+And always keep cleaning supplies and medicines stored safely away where kids can't get to them.

 If your roving toddler does head toward an unacceptable or dangerous play object, calmly say "No" and either remove your child from the area or distract him or her with another activity.

 It's important to not spank, hit, or slap your child.
 At this age, kids are unlikely to be able to make a connection between the behavior and physical punishment.
 The message you send when you spank is that it's OK to hit someone when you're angry.
-The American Academy of Pediatrics (AAP) discourages spanking, which is no more effective than other forms of discipline, such as timeouts.
+Experts say that spanking is no more effective than other forms of discipline, such as timeouts.

 If you need to take a harder line with your child, timeouts can be an effective form of discipline.
 A 2- or 3-year-old who has been hitting, biting, or throwing food, for example, should be told why the behavior is unacceptable and taken to a designated timeout area — a kitchen chair or bottom stair — for a minute or two to calm down.

 As a general rule, about 1 minute per year of age is a good guide for timeouts.
-Shorter timeouts can be effective, but longer ones have no added benefit and can sometimes undermine your efforts if your child gets up (and refuses to return) before you signal that the timeout has ended.
+Longer timeouts have no added benefit.
+And they could undermine your efforts if your child gets up (and refuses to return) before you signal that the timeout has ended.

 How to Avoid Temper Tantrums

 Even the most well-behaved toddler can have a tantrum from time to time.
-Tantrums are common during toddlerhood because kids can understand more than they can express and this often leads to frustration when they can't communicate their needs.
+Tantrums are common during toddlerhood because kids can understand more than they can express and this often leads to frustration.

-Toddlers get frustrated in other ways, too, like when they can't dress a doll or keep up with an older sibling.
-Power struggles can ensue when your toddler wants more independence and autonomy too soon.
+Toddlers get frustrated in other ways too, like when they can't dress a doll or keep up with an older sibling.
+Power struggles can come when your toddler wants more independence and autonomy too soon.

-The best way to deal with tantrums is to avoid them in the first place, whenever possible.
-Here are some strategies that may help:
+The best way to deal with tantrums is to avoid them, whenever possible.
+Here are some tips that may help:

-- Make sure your child isn't acting up simply to get attention.
-Try to establish a habit of catching your child being good ("time-in"), which means rewarding your little one with attention for positive behavior.
+- Make sure your child isn't acting up to get attention.
+Establish a habit of catching your child being good ("time-in"), which means rewarding your little one with attention for positive behavior.

 - Give your toddler control over little things.
 This may fulfill the need for independence and ward off tantrums.
 Offer minor choices that you can live with, such as "Would you like an apple or banana with lunch?"

 - When kids are playing or trying to master a new task, offer age-appropriate toys and games.
-Also, start with something simple before moving on to more challenging tasks.
+Also, start with something easy before moving on to more challenging tasks.

 - Consider the request carefully when your child wants something.
 Is it outrageous?
-Maybe it isn't.
-Choose your battles; accommodate when you can.
+If not, try to be flexible.

 - Know your child's limits.
 If you know your toddler is tired, it's not the best time to go grocery shopping or try to squeeze in one more errand.